Blake-C/mobile-mega-menu/README.md

 **stayOnActive** - default - true
 - When set to true, the menu level where you select a page will be present the first time you open the menu after the page loads again.

+**targetClass** - default - mobile-mega-menu
+- Target the menu to be used with the plugin.

+**menuToggle** - default - toggle-menu
+- Create a class for the button that will toggle the specific menu.

 ##Contact
    * Twitter: [https://twitter.com/BlakeCerecero][1]